NUSGreyhats/NUSGreyhats.github.io/content/posts/writeups/[LAKECTF 2022] People.md

 From the help of another CTF fellow player, I learnt that there was something called a `base` injection.
 A [`<base>` tag](https://www.w3schools.com/tags/tag_base.asp) can be injected into the website which makes it default all its import links to use that url as a base.

-If I inject that into the title tag, any subsequent script tags will import from that base instead.
+If I inject that into the title field, any subsequent script tags will import from that base instead.

 Time to put that into action.